Me Mage Sandai: International screening

 The second screening of the film was held at the Elphinstone Theatre, at 4.00 and 7.00 pm on 2 August 2001.
-The film has been screened internationally by winning rave reviews at the Cinefan Asian film festival held in New Delhi in 2001.
-The film represented Tokyo international film festival which was held from 26 October to 1 November 2001.
+The film represented Tokyo international film festival.
 It also screened at Cheirs Du Cinema, Autumn film festival in Paris as the inaugural film.

 Plot

 A Sinhalese soldier (Saumya Liyanage) fighting against rebels struggling for Tamil independence is left behind by his company one night.
-While hiding in a bunker, he's discovered by a Tamil woman (Dilhani Ekanayake), with whom he experiences a violent sexual encounter.
-She proceeds to follow the soldier after he comes to the realization that his company isn't coming back, and he decides to leave the fighting behind and return home.
+While hiding in a bunker, he's discovered by a Tamil woman (Dilhani Ekanayake), who eventually get sexually abused by him.
+Due to stockholm syndrome, she proceeds to follow the soldier after he comes to the realization that his company isn't coming back, and he decides to leave the fighting behind and return home.

 However, the soldier's return doesn't bring much joy to his village—his family, who imagined he was dead, was counting on his pension to help them dig their way out of poverty, while his fiancée refuses to have anything to do with a deserter.
-With no one willing to help him in his village, the soldier finds himself turning to the Tamil woman for affection.
+With no one willing to help him in his village, in his despair, the soldier finds himself turning to the Tamil woman for affection.